uikoo9/qiao-monorepo/packages/qiao-is-online/README.md

 # qiao-is-online
-1. is online on nodejs
+1. is online on nodejs by ping hosts: tmall.com, baidu.com, qq.com, taobao.com
-2. by ping hosts: tmall.com, baidu.com, qq.com, taobao.com
+2. offline to online on nodejs

 ## install
 ```